mamccorkle/UALR_MAD_F22_Assignment_2_Hello_World/README.md

 #### Instructions:

-> * Change the package name of the app.
+> :heavy_check_mark: Change the package name of the app.
 New package name: com.ualr.firstapp
 > * Change the app name.
 New app name: First App
 > * Change the app icon.
 The new icon will use the ic_country image drawable as foreground and light blue color as background.
 > * Set a new width value (120 dp) for the button with the "showBtn" id